-Because of this, for the last few years, I’ve been using Pumble, an app where work feels simple and small teams can avoid hidden fees.
+Because of this, for the last few years, I’ve been using Pumble by CAKE.com, an app with no hidden fees where work feels simple.
 Recently, I’ve also seen chatter about another app catering to remote and hybrid teams — Chanty — and wanted to see how the platforms compare.

 So, what happens in a Pumble vs Chanty run-in?
 Which should you pick as your new, easy-to-use digital collaboration hub?